nextcloud/documentation/admin_manual/configuration/encryption_configuration.rst

 retrieval, decrypted before serving them to you and anyone you have shared them with.

-.. note: Encrypting files increases their size by roughly 35%, so you must take this into account when you are provisioning storage and setting storage quotas.
+.. note:: Encrypting files increases their size by roughly 35%, so you must take this into account when you are provisioning storage and setting storage quotas.

 When files on external storage are encrypted in ownCloud, you cannot share them